dipaish/databases/databaseDesign.md

 #### 3. ***Physical Data Model***
 - It is describing a database specific implementation of the data model.
-- It is used to creata a database and required tables.
+- It is used to create a database and required tables.
 - It includes the name of the table & column names with [Data Types](https://dev.mysql.com/doc/refman/8.0/en/data-types.html).
 - ***Primary keys, foreign keys, views*** etc are also defined.